About Madara Rider

 By Air

-The nearest international airport is Sofia Airport, which is well-connected to major cities around the world.
-From Sofia, you can take a domestic flight to Varna Airport, which is approximately a 2-hour drive from Madara Rider.
+The nearest international airport is Sofia Airport.
+From Sofia, you can fly to Varna Airport, which is about a two-hour drive from Madara Rider.

 By Train

-Bulgaria has an extensive railway network, and you can take a train from Sofia or Varna to Shumen, the nearest city to Madara Rider.
-From Shumen, you can hire a taxi or take a local bus to reach the site.
+Bulgaria’s railway network connects Sofia and Varna to Shumen, the closest city to Madara Rider.
+From Shumen, a taxi or local bus can take you to the site.

 By Car